Cloudmersive/Cloudmersive.APIClient.Python.Barcode/docs/GenerateBarcodeApi.md

 # **generate_barcode_qr_code**
 > file generate_barcode_qr_code(value)

+Generate a QR code barcode as PNG file

 Generate a QR code barcode as a PNG file, a type of 2D barcode which can encode free-form text information

 ### Example